☛Visiting the Muktinath Temple, one of the holiest pilgrimage sites in Nepal

 Day 05 – Ride from Muktinath to Marpha (2,670 m)

 With thrilling views of the Dhaulagiri and several other 8,000m peaks on our sight we begin our descent.
 On the way, we pass yak herds and experience the centuries-old lifestyle of the local people.
-We ride through Lupra where black magic and human sacrifices (on dead bodies) are a part of the community rituals.
+Moreover we ride through Lupra where black magic and human sacrifices (on dead bodies) are a part of the community rituals.
 We call it a day in Marpha – a picturesque community known for its apple orchards.
 The flagstone-lined village of Marpha is popular for apple farming.
-Don’t forget to try some local apple wine and brandy.
+Particularly don’t forget to try some local apple wine and brandy.

 Overnight at a guesthouse.
 Breakfast Included